Non Non Biyori: Manga

 The manga by Atto was serialized in Media Factory's Comic Alive magazine from the November 2009 issue sold on September, 26 2009, to the April 2021 issue sold on February 26, 2021, and ran for 120 chapters.
 It has been published in 16 tankōbon volumes from June 29, 2015, to March 23, 2021.
 Seven Seas Entertainment publishes the series in North America.
-In May 2021, a short spinoff manga titled Non Non Biyori: Remember began serialization.
+In May 2021, a short spin-off manga titled Non Non Biyori: Remember began serialization.

 Anime

 A 12-episode anime television series adaptation, produced by Silver Link and directed by Shinya Kawatsura, aired in Japan between October 8 and December 24, 2013, and was simulcast by Crunchyroll.
 An original video animation (OVA) episode was bundled with the seventh manga volume released on July 23, 2014, and another OVA was bundled with the tenth manga volume on September 23, 2016.
-A third OVA will be bundled with the complied volume of the Non Non Biyori Remember manga on March 23, 2022.
+A third OVA was bundled with the compiled volume of the Non Non Biyori Remember manga on March 23, 2022 and serves as the 13th episode of the third season of the anime series.
 The opening theme is "Nanairo Biyori" (なないろびより, Rainbow-colored Weather) by Nano Ripe, and the ending theme, composed by Zaq, is "Non Non Biyori" (のんのん日和) sung by Rie Murakawa, Ayane Sakura, Kana Asumi and Kotori Koiwai.
-The series is licensed in North America by Sentai Filmworks.
+The series is licensed in North America by Sentai Filmworks, and in the United Kingdom by MVM Entertainment.

 A second season, Non Non Biyori Repeat, aired in Japan between July 7 and September 22, 2015.
 The opening theme is "Kodama Kotodama" (こだまことだま, Echoing Words) by Nano Ripe and the ending theme is "Okaeri" (おかえり, Welcome Home) by Murakawa, Sakura, Asumi, and Koiwai.

 An anime film, titled Non Non Biyori Vacation, premiered on August 25, 2018, with the staff and cast from the anime series returning to reprise their roles.
 The film's opening theme song is "Ao no Rakugaki" (あおのらくがき, Blue Graffiti) by Nano Ripe, and the ending theme song is "Omoide" (おもいで, Memories) composed by Zaq and performed by Murakawa, Sakura, Asumi, and Koiwai.

 A third season, Non Non Biyori Nonstop, aired from January 11 to March 29, 2021.
 The staff and cast from the first two anime series are reprising their roles for the season.
 The opening theme is "Tsugihagi Moyō" (つぎはぎもよう, Patchwork Pattern) by Nano Ripe and the ending theme is "Tadaima" (ただいま, I'm Home) by Murakawa, Sakura, Asumi, and Koiwai.
 The third season ran for 12 episodes.